DocuSend

 This startup is inspiring enough on its own, but the story doesn’t stop there.
 The Cronins donate 5 percent of their profits to the Special Olympics, a cause close to John, who has competed in several events.
 They also sell socks to raise Down syndrome awareness and autism awareness.

-Keeping the family construction business running is only half of Jenny’s story.
-The other half is Homesteads for Hope, which Jenny organized and built with her leadership skills and knowledge of construction.
-She was inspired to found this nonprofit because of her brother Chucky, who has autism.
-After finding that the institution he was living in was not providing him with the care he and hundreds of other intellectually and developmentally disabled adults in the region deserved, she decided it was time to do something about it.
-Homesteads for Hope combines residential, vocational and recreational options in a community that promotes independent living for adults with disabilities.
+Many small business owners use their expertise to serve in ways outside their company too.
+Jenny Brongo founded the nonprofit Homesteads for Hope using the leadership skills and knowledge of construction gained as the owner of her family’s construction company.
+After finding a lack of institutions that were providing the hundreds of intellectually and developmentally disabled adults in her region with the care they deserved, she decided it was time to do something about it.
+Homesteads for Hope combines residential, vocational, and recreational options in a community setting that promotes independent living for adults with disabilities.

 More Ways Small Businesses Are Going the Extra Mile

-Not all small businesses overcome extreme adversity or show up in the national spotlight, but all can nonetheless seek ways to give back to their communities, employees and the environment by going the extra mile.
+Not all small businesses overcome extreme adversity or show up in the national spotlight, but all can nonetheless seek ways to give back to their communities, employees, and the environment.

 Another way businesses go the extra mile is with social impact.
 Maybe a small business owner isn’t in a position to start a new nonprofit, but they might still find ways to be socially and environmentally conscious with their business partnerships.
-By sourcing from and partnering with other businesses and services—like Brongo Contracting and Supply—that put community and environment first, a business can provide significant support in improving the community locally and beyond.
+By sourcing from and partnering with other businesses and services that put community and environment first, a business can provide significant support in improving the community locally and beyond.

 We know that for many small businesses, their efforts to overcome, to grow and to serve go largely unnoticed.
 But that doesn’t make them any less heroic as they are changing lives.
 From the developmentally disabled barista who loves her job and her life to the playground made with recycled materials, each small business is making an impact, one step at a time.